 As Paul Gould rightly assesses, the transcendent object that we desire cannot be something like Plato’s impersonal forms, or the finite and fickle pagan deities, or pantheism, as that would essentially amount to trying to find satisfaction in the material world.
 No, this longing of the soul, what we can call the faculty of desire, can only be satisfied by something personal, loving, and ever abiding.
 Augustine was on point when, in his book On the Happy Life, he articulated the following line of thought, here summarized in my own words: The object of our happiness, if it is to be true and abiding happiness, must itself abide forever and not be subject to change.
 God is eternal and ever abiding, not subject to change.
 Therefore, he who has God, is truly happy.

 Further, there is a correlation between the thing desired and the faculty or organ doing the desiring.
 The stomach desires food and is satisfied by the consumption of food; food exists.
 The mouth desires water to quench its thirst and is satisfied by the consumption of water; water exists.
-The mind desires knowledge and is satisfied by the discernment of truth (or universals); truth exists.
+The mind or intellect desires knowledge and is satisfied by knowing things via abstraction to universals; truth exists.
 What is the faculty or organ of desire when it comes to the transcendent?
 It cannot be anything material, such as the stomach for food, because there is a corresponding relationship between that which is desired and the thing doing the desiring.
 So, that which desires the transcendent cannot be physical or material (naturalism fails).
 Therefore, this desire for the transcendent – for God – must be from something that transcends the physical body – namely, the soul.
 So, in a sense, this argument is both an argument for the existence of God, as well as the existence of the soul.
 The soul desires God and is satisfied by tasting and seeing that God is good (Ps.
 34:8); God exists.

 Responding to Anticipated Objections